Blink-182: Hiatus, side projects, and Barker's plane crash (2005–2008)

-In February 2005, Geffen issued a press statement announcing the band's "indefinite hiatus."
-The band had broken up after members' arguments regarding their future and recording process.
+In February 2005, a press statement announced the band's "indefinite hiatus"; the band had broken up after members' arguments regarding their future and recording process.
 DeLonge felt increasingly conflicted both about his creative freedom within the group and the toll touring was taking on his family life.
-He eventually expressed his desire to take a half-year respite from touring in order to spend more time with family.
-Hoppus and Barker were dismayed by his decision, which they felt was an overly long break.
-Rehearsals for a benefit concert grew contentious, rooted in the trio's increasing bitterness toward one another.
-DeLonge considered his bandmates' priorities "mad, mad different," coming to the conclusion that the trio had simply grown apart as they aged, had families, and reached fame.
-The breakdown in communication led to heated exchanges, resulting in his exit from the group.
+He expressed his desire to take a half-year respite from touring; Hoppus and Barker felt that was overly long.
+Rehearsals for a benefit concert grew contentious, rooted in the trio's increasing bitterness toward one another; DeLonge considered his bandmates' priorities incompatible, coming to the conclusion that they had simply grown apart.
+Instead, DeLonge quit the band and founded Angels & Airwaves, both a band and "multimedia project" composed of albums, films, and interactive services.
+Hoppus and Barker made one album with their next outfit, +44.
+Barker remained particularly famous; his rocky relationship with former Miss USA Shanna Moakler, chronicled in his MTV reality series Meet the Barkers, made them tabloid favorites.